West Virginia Republican Senate hopefuls near primary: A look at the top three candidates

 President Trump beat Democrat Hillary Clinton by more than 40 points in the Mountain State in the 2016 presidential election.
 Trump has urged voters to support either Morrisey or Jenkins, saying Blankenship could not win the general election.

-From their focus on former President Barack Obama’s policies to their courtship of coal workers, here’s a look at the top three Republicans competing for the GOP nomination.
+From their focus on former President Barack Obama’s policies to their courtship of coal workers, here’s a look at the top three Republicans competing for the GOP nomination today.

 Don Blankenship